stickgrinder/Formbuilder/README.markdown

-# Formbuilder 2.0
+# Advanced Formbuilder

-This 2.0 version is a from-scratch rewrite of original @dperrymorrow's Formbuilder.
+This _Advanced_ version was intended as a from-scratch rewrite of original @dperrymorrow's Formbuilder, but it quickly evolved in a completely different beast.
 Its goal is to create a full-fledged form-factory able to define, render and validate a form, providing at the very same time a fluent interface so that form creation is easy to write and read.
 Full doc will be available soon, in the meantime here is a simple example.